web3db/Documentation/docs/SECURITY.md

 ## Consent and Access
 - Data leaves the device only after explicit consent.
 Phase 3
-- No revocation or token-based sharing in Phase 1.
+- No revocation/approval or token-based sharing in Phase 1.
-- Buyers receive access once approved and cannot be blocked afterward in this phase.
+- Buyers receive access once agreed and cannot be blocked afterward in this phase.
 Phase 3

 ---